Reviewed by Tamir Rubin, Head of Product at iPREP • Updated January 2026

 3. Areas of Clinical Focus

-The “Areas of Clinical Focus” domain of the National Counselor Examination (NCE) contains questions that assess a counselor’s knowledge and skills related to a broad range of potential client concerns.
-This is one of the largest domains on the exam, accounting for about 29% of the scored items.
+This domain covers a wide range of common client concerns and clinical presentations.
+It is one of the largest sections of the exam, accounting for about 29% of the scored items.

 Sample Areas of Clinical Focus Question